Alloy Artifacts

 Fig. 69.
 Toyota Motor 250mm Adjustable Wrench, with Insets for Back Side and Construction Detail.

-Fig. 69 shows a Toyota Motor 250mm adjustable wrench, marked with "Toyota Motor" and the Toyota logo forged into the front, with "250mm Angle Wrench" forged into the back side.
+Fig. 69 shows a Toyota Motor 250mm adjustable wrench, marked with "Toyota Motor" and the Toyota katakana logo forged into the front, with "250mm Angle Wrench" forged into the back side.

 The middle inset shows a close-up of the jaws to illustrate the construction details.